 This small chocolate factory in Kerobokan, several minutes north of Seminyak proper, produces pure high quality handmade chocolate from locally-sourced cocoa beans.
 The artisan factory was started by Pepe, a passionate Italian who works closely with cocoa farmers in the island’s central highlands.
 Enter the small factory and you will be greeted by the amazing aroma of chocolate.
 A custom-built grinder that he designed sits by, working its way through raw, single origin and seasonal cocoa beans.
-In fact, the chocolate here is all ‘seasonal’, and the beans are ground at low speed and low temperature, otherwise known as ‘cold processing’, which in turn maintains the full flavour of the chocolate while suppressing its acidity levels.
-End products that you can sample and purchase here include bars and pure chocolate drops in flavours of plain dark, kaffir lime, orange, chilli, ginger, mace and rosemary.
-Visitors may arrange for appointments before visiting.
+The beans are ground at low speed and low temperature, otherwise known as ‘cold processing’, which in turn maintains the full flavour of the chocolate while suppressing its acidity levels.
+End products you can sample and purchase include bars and pure chocolate drops in various flavours.
+Visitors may arrange for appointments beforehand.

 - Opening Hours: 09:00 - 18:00

 - Location: Jalan Bumbak 130, Banjar Anyar Kelod, Kerobokan

 Located on the west coast of the southern region of Bali, to the north of Kuta and south of Umalas, Seminyak Beach is relatively quiet during the day.
 Its cool, sunny and breezy ambience provides a perfect site for hanging out with your friends, kite flying, sunbathing or swimming – but be sure to check the red flags displayed by lifeguards indicating a ‘No-Swim Zone’ before you jump into the ocean.
 Surfing in certain areas of the beach is allowed and you can rent surfing boards at the beach for same price as in Kuta.
 Read More...